Bhutan Snowman Trek with Jakar Festival

 Day 27

-Note on ItinĀerĀary: Although we do our very best to folĀlow the schedĀule listĀed, this itinĀerĀary is subĀject to change due to inclement weathĀer, unsafe route conĀdiĀtions, or othĀer reaĀsons beyond our conĀtrol and in the guideās best judgement.
+Note on ItinĀerĀary: We do our very best to folĀlow the schedĀule listĀed, this itinĀerĀary is subĀject to change due to inclement weathĀer, unsafe route conĀdiĀtions, or othĀer reaĀsons beyond our conĀtrol and in the guideās best judgement.

 -